Colon Cancer Prevention

 Proactively preventing colorectal cancer also involves a healthy lifestyle.
 Daily exercise, eating a healthy diet, maintaining a healthy weight, limiting your alcohol intake, and not smoking all can reduce your risk of colorectal and many other forms of cancer.

-If you're over 50, high risk or symptomatic, it’s important to talk to your doctor about getting checked.
+If you're older than 50, high risk or symptomatic, it’s important to talk to your doctor about getting checked.

 Colonoscopies are easier procedures than many realize.
 Shortly before the procedure, you will likely be given pain medication and a sedative to minimize discomfort during the colonoscopy.